giantswarm/aws-app-collection/README.md

-# app-collection
+# aws-app-collection

-The app-collection repository is a helm chart which is used to deploy App CRs.
+This repository is a helm chart which holds a collection of App CRs.

-Everytime a change is made on the master branch this chart will be deployed to every installation.
+It is used to deploy applications to aws installations.